Suggestion: Watch the 10 minutes video tutorial before reading this article

-Passing a quarantine inspection performed by CIQ is crucial, before your goods continue to the customs clearance.
+Your products have to pass a quarantine inspection performed by CIQ before these continue to the customs clearance.

 When your goods have passed the inspection, the inspectors will attach a clearance slip, showing that your goods are ready to continue to the customs and that it can be imported to China.